hgwood/winble/README.md

 In order to access the UWP APIs, Winble *must* be run using Node.js Chakra, which is the fork of Node.js where V8 is replaced by ChakraCore, the JavaScript engine from the Edge browser.

+## Alternative

+Check out the more recent https://github.com/jasongin/noble-uwp, which should not require Node.js Chakra nor devices to be paired before using it.

 ## Maintenance